OhDangBro/ReadMeGenerator/READMEtemplate.md

 ## Description
-This project generates a readme.md file through prompts.
+This project generates a read me for future projects.
 ## Installation:
-Node inquirer needed.
+N/A
 ### Usage:
- Node inquirer needed.
+ N/A
 ### Licensing:
-  This project is licensed by: Open Source
+  This project is licensed by: MIT
 ### Contributors:
  N/A
 ### Questions:
 N/A
 ### Contact:
 Please contact me with any questions through the email below!
- Contact Info: N/AFeel free to check out other projects I have worked on : ohdangbro
+ Contact Info: will@aol.comFeel free to check out other projects I have worked on : www.github.com/Will